ILoveMakonnen: 2015–2016: OVO Sound and iLoveMakonnen 2

-2016: Departure from OVO Sound
+2016–2019; 2023: Departure from OVO Sound and Lil Peep collaborations

+Makonnen has released several posthumous collaborations with Lil Peep (pictured), including the 2023 collaboration album Diamonds, and contributions to the 2018 single "Falling Down" (featuring XXXTentacion).

 On April 18, 2016, Makonnen parted ways with Drake's label OVO Sound, saying the "choice to be solely on Warner Bros.
 Records was the right thing for me and for my best interest."
 On May 7, 2016, Makonnen announced he would be retiring from music to focus on acting but released a new song shortly after, with confirmation of a new project.
 In the late summer of 2017, Makonnen collaborated on an album with Lil Peep in London.
 The album was scrapped after Makonnen leaked it online in May 2020.
 On August 17, 2018, Makonnen announced a single he co-wrote titled "Falling Down", a reworking of "Sunlight On Your Skin" that he recorded with Peep during the sessions in London.
 The new version features since deceased rapper XXXTentacion, who recorded his verses following Peep's death.
 The single was officially released on September 19, 2018.
 The original "Sunlight On Your Skin" version was released on September 27, 2018.

+In 2019, Makonnen released "I've Been Waiting", a collaboration with both Peep and Fall Out Boy.
+He had previously collaborated with the latter artists on a remix of their song "Favorite Record", which was released on their 2015 remix album Make America Psycho Again.
+Upon its release, the single charted at number 62 on the Billboard Hot 100, and ultimately peaked at number 12 on both the Czech Republic Airplay chart and the New Zealand Hot Singles chart.
+The single also charted in Poland and Sweden, and was certified Gold in both the former and Mexico, while being certified Platinum by the Recording Industry Association of America (RIAA) for selling 1,000,000 units.
+The original version of the song, without Fall Out Boy, was included on the 2019 compilation album Everybody's Everything, which serves as a soundtrack to the film of the same name, which Makonnen appears in.
+In 2023, the previously scrapped Lil Peep collaboration album, Diamonds, was released, featuring the original version of "I've Been Waiting".